 Here are some of the emotional and behavioral symptoms that an individual may have who has been diagnosed with Asperger’s Syndrome.

 Hypersensitivity or hyposensitivity of the senses.
 An individual may have an over-sensitivity or under-sensitivity to sensations like touching and may touch other people more than is often acceptable in routine interactions.
-Individuals may also have a sensitivity to light and prefer to sit in the dark, or they might have an extreme reaction to smells or a reaction to smells that causes them to smell objects repeatedly.
+Individuals may also have a sensitivity to light and prefer to sit in the dark, or they might have an extreme reaction to smells or a reaction to smells that cause them to smell objects repeatedly.

 Heightened emotional response.
 Someone with Asperger’s Syndrome may have problems coping with emotional situations and may exhibit frustration as a result.
 Emotional outbursts are common when people with AS feel unable to cope with their emotions or the emotions of those around them.